Ussuri brown bear: Range and status

-The Ussuri brown bear is found in the Ussuri Krai, Sakhalin, the Amur Oblast, the Shantar Islands, Iturup Island, and Kunashir Island in Siberia, northeastern China, the Korean Peninsula, and Hokkaidō in Japan.
+The Ussuri brown bear is found in the Ussuri Krai, Sakhalin, the Amur Oblast, the Shantar Islands, Iturup Island, and Kunashir Island in Siberia, northeastern China, North Korea, and Hokkaidō in Japan.
 Until the 13th century, bears inhabited the islands of Rebun and Rishiri, having crossed the La Pérouse Strait to reach them.
 They were also present on Honshu during the last glacial period, but were possibly driven to extinction either by competing with Asian black bears or by habitat loss due to climate change.
 There have been several hypotheses regarding the crossing of Blakiston's Line by brown bears; there could be three genetic groups, distinct for at least 3 million years which reached to Hokkaido via Honshu at different times, or brown bears from Hokkaido reached to Honshu.

 About 500–1,500 Ussuri brown bears are present in Heilongjiang, and are classed as a vulnerable population.
 Illegal hunting and capture have become very serious contributing factors to the decline in bear numbers, as their body parts are of high economic value.

 Five regional subpopulations of Ussuri brown bears are now recognized in Hokkaido.
-Of these, the small size and isolation of the western Ishikari subpopulation has warranted its listing as an endangered species in Japan’s Red Data Book.
+Of these, the small size and isolation of the western Ishikari subpopulation has warranted its listing as an endangered species in Japan's Red Data Book.
 About 90 to 152 brown bears are thought to dwell in the West Ishikari Region and from 84 to 135 in the Teshio-Mashike mountains.
 Their habitat has been severely limited by human activities, especially forestry practices and road construction.
 Excessive harvesting is also a major factor in limiting their population.

 In 2015, the Biodiversity Division of the Hokkaido government estimated the population as being as high as 10,600.

 In Russia, the Ussuri brown bear is considered a game animal, though it is not as extensively hunted as the Eurasian brown bear.

-In Korea, a few of these bears still exist only in the North, where this bear is officially recognized as a natural monument by its government.
-Traditionally called ku'n gom (big bear), whereas black bears are called gom (bear), the Ussuri brown bear became extinct many years ago in South Korea largely due to poaching.
-In North Korea, the two major areas of brown bear population include Ja Gang Province and the Ham Kyo'ng Mountains.
-The ones from JaGang are called "RyongLim ku'n gom" (RyongLim big bear) and they are listed as Natural Monument No.124 of North Korea.
-The others from Hamkyo'ng Mountains are called GwanMoBong Ku'n Gom (GwanMo Peak big bear) and they are listed as Natural Monument No.330 of North Korea.
+A few of these bears still exist in North Korea, where this bear is officially recognized as a natural monument by its government.
+Traditionally called ku'n gom (big bear), the two major areas of brown bear population in North Korea include Ja Gang Province and the Ham Kyo'ng Mountains.
+The ones from JaGang are called "RyongLim ku'n gom" (RyongLim big bear) and they are listed as Natural Monument No. 124 of North Korea.
+The others from Hamkyo'ng Mountains are called GwanMoBong Ku'n Gom (GwanMo Peak big bear) and they are listed as Natural Monument No. 330 of North Korea.
 All big bears (Ussuri brown bears) in North Korea are mostly found around the peak areas of mountains.
 Their average size varies from 150 kg to 250 kg for Ryonglim bears found in the area south of Injeba'k Mountain, up to 600 kg for the ones found in the area north of Injeba'k Mountain.